Logo Futurismo

 David Rodrigues | The pools of Silveira, Terceira island

-Originally, it was a fishing harbor, but now it is one of the most beautiful bathing areas of Terceira.
+Initially, it was a fishing harbor, but now it is one of the most beautiful bathing areas of Terceira.
 A pool with a view, that is Silveira, in Angra do Heroísmo.
-Indeed, while you swim in the clear Atlantic, you can enjoy the imponent and green Monte Brasil in the background.
+Indeed, while you swim in the clear Atlantic, you can enjoy the imposing and green Monte Brasil in the background.

 Graciosa is a tranquil island in the central group of the archipelago.
-It displays quiet beaches and a very famous natural pool with a spa, among other bathing areas.
+It features quiet beaches and a renowned natural pool with a spa, along with other bathing areas.

 Praia do Barro Vermelho

 This is a unique beach in the Azores.
-When the tide is high, it is just a regular rocky beach, but at low tide, you can see the sand reveals itself, and it is actually red.
+When the tide is high, the beach appears to be just a rocky one, but at low tide, the sand reveals itself to be red.
 Located on the north coast of the island, this volcanic beach is a popular place for locals in the summer.

 Termas do Carapacho